 The problem: A blog post or video takes significant effort to produce.
 Most GCC agencies publish it once, share it once on LinkedIn, and move on.
 The content's useful life is measured in days.

-The automation: On publication of any new blog post or video transcript, a Make workflow extracts the content and passes it to an LLM that generates: three LinkedIn post variations at different lengths, five Twitter/X thread hooks, a WhatsApp broadcast message, and a newsletter section summary.
-Each format is written in the brand voice and pushed to a content approval Slack channel.
-The team reviews and schedules — it does not write.
+The build: A publishing webhook triggers on every new post or video transcript.
+A content pipeline extracts the source material and passes it through an LLM that generates three LinkedIn post variations, five X thread hooks, a WhatsApp broadcast message, and a newsletter section summary — each written in the brand voice.
+The output is pushed to a Slack approval channel.
+The team reviews and schedules.
+They do not write.

 The result: One piece of content produces eight to ten distribution assets in under ten minutes.
 Content team output doubles without additional headcount.